"Not for the Fainthearted"

 In 1824 the Royal Navy rum ration (also known as the "tot") was cut in half to

-one-eighth of an imperial pint), the final traditional 'tot' that stood until 1970.
-The final rum tot was 54.6 % alc/vol
+1 Gill, and again in 1850 to 1/2 Gill (one-eighth of an imperial pint), the final traditional 'tot' that stood until 1970.
+The final rum tot was 54.6 % alc/vol.

 Fortunately for pirates, no restrictive rations applied.
 They consumed rum whenever they captured it, or whenever they could afford it.
 We believe they would find our 55.5% alc/vol (111-proof) Royal Fortune Reserve familiar to their times, and much to their liking.
 Named after Bartholomew Roberts' flagship, the Royal Fortune, our highly robust yet smooth, aged rum originates from those same historical regions of the West Indies.
 A blend of premium rums from Barbados and Trinidad, our reserve rum has been aged in American white oak bourbon barrels in the tropical climate of each spirit's origin.
 It is then transported to Europe to be blended by a company with over 300 years experience in rum.
 From Europe it is transported to Santa Barbara, California to be bottled by an experienced craft distiller.
 The batch number and batch date is hand-recorded on each bottle.